57Esther/Climate-Change/README.md

 2. Navigate to the main page of GitHub Repository that will be deployed.
 3. At the top of the Repository, locate the "Settings" button on the menu and click it.
 4. Inside the Settings, on the left side of the page, there’s a list of tab menu.
 Locate the “Pages” tab, and click it.
-5. Under "Source", click the dropdown called "None", select "Master", and then click the “Save” button.
+5. Under "Source", click the dropdown called "None", select "Main branch", and then click the “Save” button.
 6. The page will automatically refresh.
 7. There’s a notification message that provides the now published site link: “Your site is ready to be published at "https://57esther.github.io/Climate-Change/ "